-Consuming more cinnamon, especially Ceylon cinnamon, can help stabilize blood glucose levels.
-Cinnamon can lower blood glucose levels between 3% and 5%, making it as effective as some diabetes drugs.
+- Consume more cinnamon, especially Ceylon cinnamon, which can lower blood glucose levels between 3 - 5%, making it an attractive option for pre-diabetics.

-If you are suffering from hot flashes or night sweats, a healthy diet and regular exercise will help.
-However, in moderate to severe cases, these tips may not be sufficient to treat the root problem: hormonal imbalance.
+In moderate to severe cases of hot flashes and night sweats, the aforementioned tips may not be sufficient to treat the root problem: hormonal imbalance.
+As such, following a more structured treatment plan will be recommended.
 Read on for more information about hot flash treatments.

 - Dormire, S. & Howharn, C. (2007).
 The Effect of Dietary Intake on Hot Flashes in Menopausal Women.
 Journal of Obstetric, Gynecologic and Neonatal Nursing, 36(3), 255-262. doi: 10.1111/j.1552-6909.2007.00142.x

 - NPR.
 (2013).
 Cinnamon Can Help Lower Blood Sugar, But One Variety May Be Best.
 Retrieved November 6, 2019, from https://www.npr.org/sections/thesalt/2013/12/30/255778250/cinnamon-can-help-lower-blood-sugar-but-one-variety-may-be-best